Close

 Freckle

-Although not currently compatible with smartphones, Freckle is used in many school classrooms on tablets and Chromebooks.
+Although not currently compatible with Android smartphones, Freckle is used in many school classrooms on tablets and Chromebooks.
 Freckle features games and activities for all grade levels across a variety of subjects including Math, English, Language Arts, Science and Social Studies.
 Specially designed for classrooms and teachers, Freckle can generate detailed student progress reports and lesson plans conform to current public school educational standards.

 ABCya